strohs/aws-cda-notes/study-notes.md

     * Security Groups
         * a virtual firewall for an **instance** that controls traffic (into/out of) it
 * 1 subnet = 1 availability zone (subnets cannot span AZs)
+* all subnets in an Amazon VPC have routes to other subnets (by default)
 * security groups are **stateful**
     * opening an inbound port automatically opens the corresponding outbound port
 * network access control lists are **stateless**